Survey on Modeling of Human-made Articulated Objects: Articulation Modeling

-\mypara{Joint parameters.} The most common way to represent the motion for the articulated part is to use the joint parameters.
-This representation is standard in the robotics community, where the joint parameters can be directly recorded in the URDF file for simulation and control.
-The complete set of joint parameters includes the joint type, the joint axis, the joint state, and joint limits.
-The joint types that are most commonly seen in passively articulated objects are the 1 DoF joints, such as the revolute joint and the prismatic joint.
+\mypara{Joint parameters.} The most common way to represent part articulation is through joint parameters, which define the motion properties of articulated parts in terms of joint type, axis, state, and limits.
+This representation is widely used in robotics and simulation, as it provides a structured way to model how parts move relative to each other.
+The joint types most commonly seen are the 1 DoF joints, such as the revolute joint and the prismatic joint.
 The joint with more than 1 DoF, such as the ball joint, can also be seen in more complex objects, e.g. mechanical parts.
 An overview of the joint types that are covered in the literature is shown in~\Cref{fig:joint_types}.
-The joint axis is represented by a direction vector as the axis orientation and a position vector as the location of the joint pivot.
-The joint state denotes the current articulation state of the joint, which is usually represented by the rotation angle for the revolute joint and the translational distance for the prismatic joint.
-The joint limits denote the range of motion that is allowed for the joint at two ends.
-An illustration of the joint parameters estimated from the input mesh is shown in~\Cref{fig:joint_params}.
-Most of the existing work formulates the mobility analysis as a joint parameter estimation problem from various inputs, which can be converted into a combination of classification and regression problems.
-Usually, only a subset of these parameters are estimated as the output, depending on the specific task.
-While predicting the joint type with its axis, some works focus on estimating the current joint state of the object being observed~\cite{abbatematteo2019learning,li2020category,liu2022toward,liu2023self,geng2023gapartnet} whose task is also termed as the part pose estimation problem.
-And other works aim to understand the joint limit~\cite{xu2009joint,mitra2010illustrating,hu2017learning,li2020category,shi2021self}, which can be more challenging as it requires the network to understand the physical constraints of the object.
+The joint axis consists of a direction vector for orientation and a position vector for the pivot.
+The joint state captures its current configuration, typically as a rotation angle (revolute) or translation distance (prismatic).
+Joint limits define the allowed motion range to ensure physical plausibility.

+The line of work on mobility analysis formulates joint parameter estimation as a combination of classification and regression problems, depending on the task requirements.
+Typically, joint type, position, and orientation are the primary components to be estimated.
+Some works additionally estimate the joint limit~\cite{xu2009joint,mitra2010illustrating,hu2017learning,li2020category,shi2021self,qiu2025anymesh}, which can be more challenging as it requires the network to understand the physical constraints of the object.
+Other works focus on estimating the pose of the articulated parts from 3D observation of objects~\cite{abbatematteo2019learning,li2020category,weng2021captra, liu2022toward, liu2023self,geng2023gapartnet}.
+Part pose is typically represented as a 3D amodal bounding box with a free 6D pose.
+By mapping the estimated pose to a normalized coordinate space introduced by \citet{li2020category}, each part pose can be further converted into the joint state.